JubilantJerry/jless_unicode/README.md

   for.
 - This fork modifies the code to display Unicode directly on the command line, which can be useful if you are exploring non-English textual data stored as json files.
+Currently, dict keys do not display Unicode.

 `jless` currently supports macOS and Linux.
 Windows support is planned.